nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-A private 1-to-1 home tuition teacher that:
+A private 1-to-1 home tuition teacher in Singapore that:

 1. has a need to manage not more than 50 student contacts
 2. has a need to manage admin details of each student, namely, lesson fees and payment
 3. has a need to keep track of lesson details for each student
-4. teaches lessons anytime between 8am and 10pm, on any day of the week
+4. teaches lessons anytime between 8am and 10pm (UTC+8), on any day of the week
 5. has a need to manage a busy schedule of not more than 50 lessons
 6. prefers desktop apps over other types
 7. can type fast
 8. prefers typing to mouse interactions
 9. is reasonably comfortable using CLI apps
+10. tutors students belonging to Singapore’s education system

 **Value proposition**: Use **TAB** to manage customer contacts and customer relationships faster than a typical mouse/GUI driven app. **TAB** effortlessly keeps track of large amounts of necessary